 [The highlighted portion are the entries that you need to find.]
 Now replace them with these two entries.

 linux /remix/kernel root=/dev/ram0 androidboot.hardware=remix_x86_64 androidboot.selinux=permissive CMDLINE

 It will look something like this now.
 Remember incase you are using a 32-bit version using below entry.

 linux /remix/kernel root=/dev/ram0 androidboot.hardware=remix_x86 androidboot.selinux=permissive CMDLINE

 Save the entry and exit.
 GRUB Customizer may ask you to save it or not.
 Select to save and exit.
-Make sure the entry is the 2nd number by moving it with the arrow keys on top pane.
+Make sure the entry is the 2nd number by moving it with the arrow keys on the top pane.

 You have successfully completed the guide.
 Now reboot the PC and when GRUB menu appears select the Remix OS option and wait.
-First boot will take much longer time for about 15-20 min.
+First boot will take a much longer time for about 15-20 min.
 That’s normal.

 Remix OS is a nice OS that will surely help users to have android on PC at its boom time.
 However, Remix OS sadly doesn’t support HDMI input and you cannot receive OTA updates if you installed it on Hard Drive without their tool which is compatible with windows only.
 Still, it’s a pleasure to try Remix OS on dual boot platform.
 I will be happy to help you if you guys find any difficulties in the above guide.
 Feel free to drop a comment.